-Provincial taxes are remitted by Green Shield Canada in 2023 and Sun Life in 2022 on behalf of the Plan to each of the provincial or federal governments based on the provincial tax rates established in that jurisdiction for the member only where applicable.
+Provincial taxes are remitted by Green Shield Canada on behalf of the Plan to each of the provincial or federal governments based on the provincial tax rates established in that jurisdiction for the member only where applicable.

 6. Provision for Unpaid Claims